-Directors who are not employees of the Company received a monthly fee of \$4,000 for services as a director.
+Directors who are not employees of the Company receive a monthly fee of \$4,000 for services as a director.
 Directors who serve on the Audit Committee, the Compensation Committee or the Nominating/Governance Committee receive an additional monthly fee of \$1,000 per committee (\$2,000 for committee chairman).
+Each non-employee also receives a \$1,500 meeting fee for each board or committee meeting they attend.
 All directors are reimbursed for expenses connected with attendance at meetings of the Board of Directors.

-Each non-employee director, other than non-employee directors who beneficially own more than five percent of the Company's issued and outstanding common stock, has received an immediately exercisable option grant for 10,000 shares of the Company's common stock upon their initial appointment to the Board of Directors.
-Concurrent with his appointment to the Board of Directors on May 4, 2004, Mr. Sokoloff received such immediately exercisable option grant for 10,000 shares of the Company's common stock with a per share exercise price of \$40.00, the market value of the Company's common stock as of May 4, 2004.
-In addition, on May 4, 2004, each member of the Board of Directors, other than Messrs.
-Wynn, Okada, Kramer and Sokoloff and Mrs. Wynn, received an option to purchase 10,000 shares of the Company's common stock.
-This option grant vests pro rata over a four year period and has a per share exercise price of \$40.00, the market value of the Company's common stock as of May 4, 2004.
+Each non-employee director, other than non-employee directors who beneficially own more than five percent of the Company's issued and outstanding common stock, received an immediately exercisable option grant for 10,000 shares of the Company's common stock upon their initial appointment to the Board of Directors.
+In addition, on May 1, 2005, each member of the Board of Directors, other than Messrs.
+Wynn, Okada and Kramer and Mrs. Wynn, were granted an option to purchase 10,000 shares of the Company's common stock.
+This option grant vests pro rata over a four year period and has a per share exercise price of \$52.94, the fair market value of the Company's common stock on the date of grant.

-Robert J. Miller, a member of the Board of Directors, also receives a \$25,000 annual retainer for his service as the Chairman of the Company's Gaming Compliance Committee.
+Robert J. Miller, a member of the Board of Directors, also receives a \$50,000 annual retainer for his service as the Chairman of the Company's Gaming Compliance Committee.